Low testosterone can lead to weight gain, changes in mood, decreased energy levels, and a reduction in libido.

 Pros and cons of using Testosterone cream:

-- Reduces number of potentially harmful breakdown products
+- Reduces the number of potentially harmful breakdown products

 - Allows for sustained and controlled levels throughout the day